- Chart

 ETF Overview

 The iShares 1-3 Year Treasury Bond ETF (SHY) seeks to track the investment results of an index composed of U.S. Treasury bonds with remaining maturities between one and three years.
-It offers targeted exposure to short-term U.S. government bonds, providing a low-risk investment option for conservative investors.
+It provides exposure to short-term U.S. government debt, offering a conservative investment option.

 Investment Objective